kathysledge/smig/docs/guides/cli-commands.md

 ### mermaid

-Generate an ER diagram from your schema.
+Generate an entity-relationship diagram from your schema in Mermaid format.
+The output can be rendered in GitHub, GitLab, Notion, and many documentation tools:

 ```zsh
 bun smig mermaid [options]